 From February 2009 until September 2018 this blog was, in the words of Leo Sayer, a “One Man Band”.
 The first member in addition to me, Bill, was Tom Ray who joined the blog as a reviewer in 2018.
 In 2020 we were joined by Paul Bamlett a self-confessed music nut.
-Now, in 2022, we are are joined by another music fanatic, Juan Brooks.
-So does that mean we can call ourselves the Fab Four?
+In early 2022, we were joined by another music fanatic, Juan Brooks.
+Now in the summer of 2022 we have published the first article from Jeremy Good.
+In August 2022 we have been joined by the enigmatic (and evil?)
+Buffy Frobisher Smythe.
+I certainly hope he will be writing more for us.
 This lot are, like me, music maniacs!
 We look forward to giving you lots of interesting stuff to check out, listen to and watch!
 Always with just a small hint of mayhem, obviously!

 Bill Adamson – With Just A Hint Of Mayhem Blog Founder, Writer & Reviewer

 I am an old bloke (60-something) from the UK who is old enough to know better but clearly doesn’t.

 Music has been one of my passions for many years.
 I bought my first single, “Sugar Sugar” by the Archies when I was just 10 years old in 1969.
 The first gig I ever saw was the Jackson 5 way before Michael even knew what plastic surgery was back in November 1972.
 I am also a retired Mobile DJ and I read a lot too.
 Does everyone have a novel within them?
 Maybe, but with me, it’s probably just wind 😉

 I live in York in the UK with my wife Catherine aka Catwoman (she is not so protective of her secret identity any more), our cat Poppy and our cute little dog Ziggy Jones.
 (She was named before Mr Bowie sadly passed away ok, I’m weird, just not that weird!)